prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 title: The Best Small ATX Cases of 2019
 permalink: "/budget-pcs/smallest-atx-cases/"
 layout: page
-seotitle: "5 Smallest ATX Case Reviews of 2019 (Compact)"
+seotitle: "5 Smallest ATX Case Reviews of 2019 (Slim & Compact)"
 meta: "We're taking a look at the smallest atx case options on the market.
 If you're looking for a small ATX case, you're in luck!"
 ---